-A 300-500 Meters

-В 400-600 Meters
+- B 400-600 Meters

-С 500-800 Meters
+- C 500-800 Meters

-D 500-900 Meters
+- D 500-900 Meters

+- E 700 1100 Meters

-E 700-1100 Meters
+- E 700-1100 Meters

 Commanders should consider the potential value of urban features as obstacles to attacking forces.
-Frequently urban areas sit astride, or otherwise dominate, high-speed avenues of approach into and through the MBA.
-If urban areas cannot be bypassed easily, they may reduce the momentum of the enemy's attack and his ability to maneuver.
-In these instances, the defending commander must be prepared to capitalize on the situation.
-Conversely, the defending commander must also appreciate the limitations which urban areas can place on his own ability to maneuver, particularly during active defense operations.
+Frequently urban areas sit astride, or otherwise dominate, high-speed avenues of approach into and througl the MBA.
+If urban areas cannot be bypassed easily, they may reduce the momentum of the enemy's attack

 A primary concern to commanders defending a built-up area is to avoid becoming isolated by enemy forces.
 In planning the defense, the commander can normally make two assumptions concerning this matter.
 The first assumption is that although the built-up area may not occupy terrain which is dominant, it normally has dominant terrain adjacent to it on at least one side.
-The second assumption is that, doctrinally, the enemy will attempt to bypass and isolate a built-up area by securing the adjacent dominant terrain before the built-up area itself is directly attacked.
-Therefore, the defending commander must integrate

-WWW.50 PROFIT ALEBOOKS.COM surrounding dominant terrain into his defensive scheme in order to preclude being bypassed and isolated.
+The second assumption is that, doctrinally the enemy will attempt to bypass and isolate a built-up area by securing the adjacent dominant terrain before the built-up area itself is directly attacked.
+Therefore, the defending commander must integrate surrounding dominant terrain into his defensive scheme in order to preclude being bypassed and isolated.
 Should the defense of an urban area develop to the point that operations within the built-up area itself are required, the defending commander must consider the nature of the built-up area and the characteristics which are unique to fighting there.
-The nature of the built-up area includes such aspects as the size of the area, the type of construction used for buildings, the density of the buildings, and the street pattern or layout of the built-up area.
+The nature of the built-up area includes such aspects as the size of the area, the type of construction used for buildings, the density of the buildings, and the street pattern or layou of the built-up area.
 These aspects may vary considerably from one part of the built-up area to another, but each will impact in some way on the manner in which the defense of the area is conducted.